oliviergimenez/my_website/content/authors/admin/_index.md

 of mammals.
 I'm also interested in human-wildlife interactions and how interdisciplinary approaches may contribute to the coexistence of humans and animals.

 If you'd like to work with us, feel free to [contact me](mailto:olivier.gimenez@cefe.cnrs.fr), and check out [this paper](/pubs/boulet-publi2012AnCons.pdf) which gives the spirit of how we enjoy doing science.
-For news and chat, you may find me on [Twitter](https://twitter.com/oaggimenez) and [GitHub](https://github.com/oliviergimenez) :smile:.
-When time allows, I write [R posts](https://oliviergimenez.github.io/blog/) which are also published on [rweekly](https://rweekly.org) and [r-bloggers](https://www.r-bloggers.com/).
+For news and chat, you may find me on [BlueSky](https://bsky.app/profile/oaggimenez.bsky.social), [LinkedIn](https://www.linkedin.com/in/olivier-gimenez-545451115/) and [GitHub](https://github.com/oliviergimenez) :smile: